 Another week, another Spark and Scylla post!
 This time, we’re back again with the Scylla Spark Migrator; we’ll take a short tour through its innards to see how it is implemented.
 Read why we implemented the Scylla Spark Migrator in this blog.
 Overview When developing the Migrator, we had several design goals in mind.
 First, the Migrator should be highly efficient in terms of resource usage.
 Resource efficiency in the land of Spark applications usually translates to avoiding data shuffles between nodes.
 Data shuffles are destructive to Spark’s performance, as they incur more I/O costs.
 Moreover, shuffles usually get slower […]

-We covered the basics of Elasticsearch and how Scylla is a perfect complement for it in part one of this blog.
+CHECK OUT PART ONE OF THIS BLOG We covered the basics of Elasticsearch and how Scylla is a perfect complement for it in part one of this blog.
 Today we want to give you specific how-tos on connecting Scylla and Elasticsearch, including use cases and sample code.
 Use Case #1 If combining a persistent, highly available datastore with full text search engine is a market requirement, then implementing a single, integrated solution is an ultimate goal that requires time and resources.
-To answer this challenge we describe below a way for users to use best-of-breed solutions that support full text search workloads.
-We chose Elasticsearch open source together with […]
+To answer this challenge we describe below a way for users to use best-of-breed solutions that support full text […]

 In the run-up to Scylla Summit 2018, we’ll be featuring our speakers and providing sneak peeks at their presentations.
 This interview in our ongoing series is with Hojjat Jafarpour of Confluent.
 His presentation at Scylla Summit is entitled Scalable Stream Processing with KSQL, Kafka and Scylla.
 Hojjat, before we get into your talk, tell us a little about yourself.
 What do you like to do for fun?
 I’m a Software Engineer at Confluent and the creator of KSQL, the Streaming SQL engine for Apache Kafka.
 In addition to challenging problems in scalable data management, I like traveling and outdoors.
 We are so […]